 Standard copper pipes

-The oil is in a closed system
+The heat transfer fluid is pumped around a closed system

 with a small pump

 through the solar collector and on to a coil fitted in the hot water tank.
 When the hot fluid passes through the coil in the tank, much of the heat it gained from the concentrated sunlight is transferred to the water in the tank which heats it up.
 At the same time the fluid in the pipe cools down ready to be reheated when it circulates back to the solar collector.